amcax-corp/kernel-examples/meshing/src/example01/README.md

 ### This example shows the mesh simplification algorithm.
 The specific implementation is as follows:

-	1. Define an algorithm progress callback function named pro_fn using FastQEM<TriSoupTraits_Coord>::ProFn
+	1. Define an algorithm progress callback function named pro_fn using AMCAX::Meshing::Mesh::CbFunc

 	2. Create an obj_reader object using OBJReader<TriSoupTraits_Coord>

 	3. Create an obj_writer object using the OBJWriter<TriSoupTraits_Coord> command

 	4. read OBJ files using read() under OBJReader

 	5. Define a fast_qem object using FastQEM<TriSoupTraits_Coord> to receive the vertex and triangle data read by obj_reader

 	6. Run elapse_reset() in the Logger to reset the running time

 	7. simplify the grid using simplify() under FastQEM<TriSoupTraits_Coord>

 	8. Use elapse_reset() in Logger to reset the running time

 	9. Use write() under OBJWriter<TriSoupTraits_Coord> to write the simplified grid to a file with the reduced ratio in the file name

 ##### The following simplified ratios are 0.01, 0.1, 0.3, 0.6 in order